SAP-samples/ui5-mdc-json-tutorial/ex5/readme.md

 				</f:heading>
 			</f:DynamicPageTitle>
 ```
 Try it and create your favorite variant!
-How easy was that? 😎
+How easy was that? 😎 The following image shows a custom variant named "Very High Mountains" that adds a FilterField for the `Height` property.

 ![Exercise 5 Result](ex5.png)